-- ALA business is conducted ethically and through commonly accepted business practices. - Information and counsel are provided to the Board in a complete, concise, timely and accurate manner. - The Board knows of relevant trends, anticipated adverse media coverage and/or material external and internal changes or assumptions upon which Board strategy or policy is established. - The Board is dealt with as a whole except when: - o fulfilling individual requests for information. - responding to committee members or project team members duly charged by the Board. - All staff, volunteers and members are treated professionally and fairly.
+- ALA business is conducted ethically and through commonly accepted business practices. - Information and counsel are provided to the Board in a complete, concise, timely and accurate manner. - The Board knows of relevant trends, anticipated adverse media coverage and/or material external and internal changes or assumptions upon which Board strategy or policy is established. - The Board is dealt with as a whole except when: - o fulfilling individual requests for information. - o responding to committee members or project team members duly charged by the Board. - All staff, volunteers, business partners, third party vendors and members are treated professionally and fairly.

-- Channels to handle ethical violations or grievances are available and communicated to staff, volunteers and members. - Senior staff and the Executive Committee are familiar with executive issues, plans and processes to ensure continuity absent the Executive Director.
+- Channels to handle ethical violations or grievances are available and communicated to staff, volunteers and members. - The Executive Management Team and the Executive Committee are familiar with issues, plans and processes to ensure continuity absent the Executive Director.